Social media use is expanding

 That’s almost 9 out of 10 of your students, and the majority of your friends and colleagues.

 Hey there, I’m Jennifer van Alstyne, The Academic Designer.
 Welcome to The Social Academic where I bring you tips and tricks to own your online persona as a researcher or academic.

 This week I’m going to share 3 myths of social media.

-There’s an audience waiting to discover your research, favorite teaching practice, or converse over a shared interest.
+Your audience is waiting to discover your research, favorite teaching practice, or talk about a shared interest

 Researchers and academics have been reluctant to jump on the social media train.